 In the West

 Western Australia is an interesting place to start the story.
 Organised dinghy sailing in the west started early.
 The flat waters and the famous Fremantle Doctor seabreeze of the Swan River in the state capital of Perth offer superb sailing conditions, so it was no surprise to see occasional racing amongst miscellaneous dinghies and sailing canoes as early as the 1870s, when the population of the fledgling town perched between the ocean and the desert was less than 10,000.
 By 1898, when the population of Perth spiked due to a short-lived goldrush, an organised racing association had been formed.
 Since Perth has comparatively warm and steady winds and flat water, it’s not surprising that they adopted similar designs to those that had been developed in the similar conditions of Brisbane and Sydney.
 The main classes were of 14, 16 and 18 Footers with unlimited rigs but crews “limited” to six, eight and ten respectively .
 In the same year, Perth sailors started importing 14 Foot Dinghies from NSW.
-The early boats of the Perth Dinghy Club, formed in October 1903 as the first specialist small-boat organisation, look as if they could have come straight from the waters of Sydney or Brisbane.
+The early boats of the Perth Dinghy Club, formed in October 1903 as the state’s first specialist small-boat organisation, look as if they could have come straight from the waters of Sydney or Brisbane.

 West Australian sailing also had Rater influence, with a fleet that included some Swallow scows built from plans in The Rudder magazine.
 There was also an early (1898) attempt to form a class of 12 footers with one-design hulls and limited crew but unlimited rigs, “so cheap as to be within the reach of all” had been attempted.
 It was almost certainly the first one design class in the country, but in a symbol of the times the one design concept seems to have been killed at birth by those who favoured development classes.

-While the sailors from the west adopted classes from the east, they were not just imitators.
+While the sailors from the west adopted designs from the east, they were not just imitators.
 As early as 1907 they ran the national 18 Footer championship, a major undertaking involving shipping a Sydney representative 4,400 nautical miles.
 In unusually light winds for the Swan, WA’s Aeolus dealt a blow to Sydney prestige by beating her near sister Australian, the “crack” of Sydney Harbour and skippered by the famous Chris Webb, for the title.
 In the 1908/09 and seasons WA was on top again, winning the national title for 14 Footers.
 The crew of Perth’s Elma saw the Ten Footer class in action in Sydney while they were winning the 14 Footer nationals and led to them being adopted as a training class for the 14 Footers on the Swan, until a clubhouse fire destroyed the entire fleet.
 It was perhaps yet another example of the close links between the two eastern states and WA.

 Perth’s indigenous class of big-rig 16 Footers and the 18 Footers were both to be replaced by the 16 Foot Skiff class in later years, but Perth’s Fourteen Footer fleet stayed strong even when the class faded away in Brisbane and Sydney, and it was there when the class revived with a new style of boat that evolved in the southern states of Victoria and South Australia.
 It is to those states where we turn next in the story of Australian dinghy sailing.

 The colourful early days of dinghy sailing in Victoria, the second most populous state, came to an end as the 19th century drew to a close among drought and depression.
 The sport as we know it seems to have almost collapsed.
-In these days of light boats, wetsuits and buoyancy tanks the state capital of Melbourne offers superb conditions for dinghy sailors, but 120 years ago few small-boat sailors were prepared to take on the open waters of Port Phillip Bay or the narrow confines of the few sheltered waterways in the area.
+In these days of light boats, wetsuits and buoyancy tanks the state capital of Melbourne offers superb conditions for dinghy sailors, but 120 years ago few small-boat sailors were prepared to take on the rough open waters of Port Phillip Bay or the narrow confines of the few sheltered waterways in the area.
 Perhaps it was improved technology (the famous St Kilda Dinghy Club, for example, installed an electric winch to ease the task of dragging the boats over the beach), but for some reason in the early 1900s dinghy sailing finally revived in Victoria.
-In the early 1900s, a group of fishermen around Melbourne started racing their boats against each other and in 1906, they formed the St Kilda Dinghy and Angling Club.
+A group of fishermen around Melbourne started racing their boats against each other and in 1906, they formed the St Kilda Dinghy and Angling Club.
 At first the fleet included ballasted boats from 13 to 15 feet long but the club soon brought in class rules.
 Hulls were limited to a length of 14ft, beam of 5ft7in, a depth of 2ft, and a maximum centreboard weight of 4.5lb per square foot, but they left sail area and crew unrestricted.

 The fledgling fleet of 14s immediately caught the eye of spectators and other sailors.
 By 1907, reporters wrote enthusiastically of the “large fleet” of 11 14s at a regatta and of their hard-fought start which was “the feature of the day”.
 By 1908, the races for the 14s were said to be causing great excitement for spectators and the skill of the crews was an “object lesson” for the yachties.